Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning: Related Work

 \section{Related Work}

 In this section, we position our paper with existing literature on anonymization and privacy in ML.

 \myparagraph{Deanonymizing (Insufficiently) Anonymized Data} Organizations have largely believed that explicitly stripping away key identification information (e.g., names, SSN) from data records is sufficient to de-identify and provide anonymity of participating individuals.
 Instances of this strategy to anonymize databases include Hospital Discharge dataset (GIC) \cite{sweeney1997weaving}, Netflix prize dataset \cite{bennett2007netflix}, and AOL search logs \cite{arrington2006aol}.
 However, a long of line work, dating back to \cite{sweeney1997weaving,sweeney1997guaranteeing} highlight that although the de-identified database by itself might seem anonymous, joining with auxiliary publicly available data on a set of \textit{quasi-identifiers} (e.g., zip-code, gender) leads to effectively re-identifying individuals.
 Consequently, in the aforementioned instances, many identities of participating individuals were re-identified using a public voter database \cite{sweeney1997weaving}, IMDb movie ratings \cite{narayanan2006break}, and search keywords \cite{barbaro2006aol} respectively.
-This has motivated numerous research in the area of identifying factors that potentially lead to deanonymization of individuals, such as in social networks \cite{narayanan2009anonymizing}, programmatic code \cite{abuhamad2018large}, and product reviews \cite{hernandez2018fraud}.
-Research has also identified various sources of quasi-identifiers in unstructured data: profile attributes \cite{perito2011unique}, geo-location \cite{pyrgelis2017knock}, social graph structure \cite{korula2014efficient}, content \cite{goga2013exploiting}, stylometric features \cite{almishari2012exploring}, or RNA expressions \cite{backes2016privacy} In this paper, we tackle deanonymization of devices within an emerging technology, Federated Learning, which enables users to participate towards the learning of an ML model using their data in a private and anonymous manner.
-Moreover, we identify the inherent selection bias of individuals (e.g., capturing more photos of food) as quasi-identification signal that leads to their deanonymization.
+This has motivated significant research in the area of identifying factors that potentially lead to deanonymization of individuals, such as in social networks \cite{narayanan2009anonymizing}, programmatic code \cite{abuhamad2018large}, and product reviews \cite{hernandez2018fraud}.
+Research has also identified various sources of quasi-identifiers in unstructured data: profile attributes \cite{perito2011unique}, geo-location \cite{pyrgelis2017knock}, social graph structure \cite{korula2014efficient}, content \cite{goga2013exploiting}, stylometric features \cite{almishari2012exploring}, or RNA expressions \cite{backes2016privacy}.
+In this paper, we tackle deanonymization of devices within Federated Learning, which enables users to anonymously participate towards the learning of an ML model using their private data.